y2d2/YD_IDLAB_TURTLEBOT/docs/source/uwbexp.rst

 Control of the robot
 --------------------
 For now only Mocap control has been implemented.
-Make sure all the steps of :ref:`MocapC`. are covered.
+Make sure all the steps of :ref:`MocapC` are covered before to continue here.

 Start the UWB ros node
 ----------------------